erikbern/ann-benchmarks/README.md

 Running
 =======

-1. Run `python run.py` (this can take an extremely long time, potentially days)
+1. Run `python run.py` (this can take an extremely long time, potentially days).
-2. Run `python plot.py` or `python create_website.py` to plot results.
+2. Run `python plot.py --x-scale logit --y-scale log` to plot results.
-3. Run `python data_export.py --out res.csv` to export all results into a csv file for additional post-processing.
+3. Run `python create_website.py` to create a website with lots of plots.

 You can customize the algorithms and datasets as follows: